 Federal-Mogul holds a 50% non-controlling interest in a joint venture located in Turkey.
 This joint venture was established in 1995 for the purpose of manufacturing and marketing automotive parts, including pistons, piston rings, piston pins, and cylinder liners to OE and aftermarket customers.
 Pursuant to the joint venture agreement, Federal-Mogul's partner holds an option to put its shares to a subsidiary of Federal-Mogul's at the higher of the current fair value or at a guaranteed minimum amount.
 The term of the contingent guarantee is indefinite, consistent with the terms of the joint venture agreement.
 However, the contingent guarantee would not survive termination of the joint venture agreement.
 The guaranteed minimum amount represents a contingent guarantee of the initial investment of the joint venture partner and can be exercised at the discretion of the partner.
-As of December 31, 2009, the total amount of the contingent guarantee, were all triggering events to occur, approximated \$60 million.
-Federal-Mogul believes that this contingent guarantee is substantially less than the estimated current fair value of the guarantees' interest in the affiliate.
+The total amount of the contingent guarantee, should all triggering events have occurred, approximated \$61 million as of December 31, 2010.
+Federal-Mogul believes that this contingent guarantee is less than the estimated current fair value of the partners' interest in the affiliate.
 As such, the contingent guarantee does not give rise to a contingent liability and, as a result, no amount is recorded for this guarantee.
 If this put option were exercised, the consideration paid and net assets acquired would be accounted for in accordance with business combination accounting.
 Any value in excess of the guaranteed minimum amount of the put option would be the subject of negotiation between Federal-Mogul and its joint venture partner.